 This information has been updated to reflect the travel guidelines for South Korea as of December 15th.
 All passengers arriving in South Korea must fill in a health declaration and must undergo a COVID-19 test.
 However, those traveling to South Korea from the United States can take their COVID test at the airport.
 This is because a vast majority of US Airports have COVID test centers at the terminal.
 Make sure you check out the airport website to see if these tests are offered.
 Every testing site is different.
 For example, some take your sample and test it right there at the airport.
-Other places send the sample to a third-party/off-site facility, so you will get your results back much later.
-If the tests are on-site it takes between 1-2 hours to get your results back depending on how busy they are.
+Other places send the sample to a third-party/off-site facility so that you will get your results back much later.
+If the tests are on-site, it takes between 1-2 hours to get your results back, depending on how busy they are.

-All airline passengers aged 2 and older will need to have a negative COVID-19 PCR test issued within 72 hours of their departure and submit to a mandatory 14-day quarantine upon entry, regardless of vaccination status.
+All airline passengers aged two and older will need to have a negative COVID-19 PCR test issued within 72 hours of their departure and submit to a mandatory 14-day quarantine upon entry, regardless of vaccination status.
 Below is a step-by-step guide for those looking to travel to Korea from the United States during COVID.

 The first thing you need to do before traveling to South Korea is to apply for the electronic travel authorization (K-ETA) online or through the mobile app.
 The K-ETA is a travel authorization that travelers are required to receive by submitting their travel information online before visiting Korea.

 Through the website or app, click on apply and select your nationality.
 You will be asked to submit your passport number and email address.
 Then take a picture of your passport and add that and your personal information to the application.
 This will include the address you will stay in Korea.
 Then take a picture of your face and upload that as well.
 There will be a 10,000 won payment to complete the application.